 Here are four methods that can help the Worker’s Compensation pain management doctor delineate where the pain is coming from.

 1. Is a good old-fashioned physical examination.
 This should entail a range of motion examination of the spine and hip, palpation and provocative maneuvers to see where the pain is coming from.
-It is important to keep in mind that it is very possible an individual may spinal stenosis1be having both a hip arthritis problem along with a spinal stenosis problem as well.
+It is important to keep in mind that it is very possible an individual may be having both a hip arthritis problem along with a spinal stenosis problem as well.

 2. Along with the comprehensive physical examination, the second method of delineating where the pain is coming from involves x-rays and an MRI.
 If the x-rays show a significant amount of hip arthritis with joint deterioration and bone spurs, then it is quite likely that the hip is in fact the culprit.